Assistant Instructor of Engineering

 Education: BS NYU Abu Dhabi

-Research Areas: Robotics, Internet of Things, Embedded Systems
+Research Areas: Computer Science Education, Internet of Things, Embedded Systems

 Prince Steven Annor is an Assistant Instructor of Engineering at New York University Abu Dhabi (NYUAD).
 He completed his BSc in Computer Engineering after studying and working in Abu Dhabi, New York, Shanghai, Accra, Karnataka, Mumbai, and Manila during his undergraduate years at NYUAD.